vedpawar2254/treeview/README.md

 ## Additional Options (for future versions) [TODO]

 * `--depth <n>` : Limit recursion to n levels.
-* `--dirs-only` : Show only directories, no files.
 * `--json` : Output structure as JSON.

 ## Contributing